bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

     d.toString()

-"Wed Jan 01 2020 17:10:30 GMT-0800 (Pacific Standard Time)"
+“Wed Jan 01 2020 17:10:30 GMT-0800 (Pacific Standard Time)”

     d.toUTCString()

-"Thu, 02 Jan 2020 01:10:30 GMT"
+“Thu, 02 Jan 2020 01:10:30 GMT”

     d.toLocaleDateString()

-"1/1/2020": 'en-US' locale
+“1/1/2020”: ‘en-US’ locale

     d.toLocaleTimeString()

-"5:10:30 PM": 'en-US' locale
+“5:10:30 PM”: ‘en-US’ locale

     d.toISOString()

-"2020-01-02T01:10:30.000Z"
+“2020-01-02T01:10:30.000Z”

-there is also a static Date.parse() method that takes a string as its argument, attempts to parse it as a date and time, and returns a timestamp representing that date. `Date.parse()` is able to parse the same strings that the `Date()` constructor can and is guaranteed to be able to parse the output of` toISOString(), toUTCString()`, and` toString()`.
+there is also a static Date.parse() method that takes a string as its argument, attempts to parse it as a date and time, and returns a timestamp representing that date. `Date.parse()` is able to parse the same strings that the `Date()` constructor can and is guaranteed to be able to parse the output of`toISOString(), toUTCString()`, and`toString()`.

 ### Error Classes

 One good reason to use an Error object is that, when you create an Error, it captures the state of the JavaScript stack, and if the exception is uncaught, the stack trace will be displayed with the error message, which will help you debug the issue.

-Error objects have two properties: `message` and `name`, and a` toString()` method.
+Error objects have two properties: `message` and `name`, and a`toString()` method.
 Node and all modern browsers also define a `stack` property on Error objects.

 Subclasses are `EvalError, RangeError, ReferenceError, SyntaxError, TypeError,` and `URIError`.